Mary Prince: Travel to England

-In 1828 Adams Wood and his family travelled to London, visiting and arranging their son's education, and to bring their daughters home to the islands.
+In 1828, Adams Wood and his family travelled to London, visiting and arranging their son's education, and to bring their daughters home to the islands.
 At her request, they took Mary Prince with them as a servant.
 Although she had served the Woods for more than ten years, they had increasing conflict in England.
 Four times Wood told her to obey or leave.
 They gave her a letter that nominally gave her the right to leave but suggested that no one should hire her.

 After leaving the household, Prince took shelter with the Moravian church in Hatton Garden.
 Within a few weeks, she started working occasionally for Thomas Pringle, an abolitionist writer, and Secretary to the Anti-Slavery Society, which offered assistance to black people in need.
 Prince found work with the Forsyth household, but the couple moved away from England in 1829.
 The Woods also left England in 1829 and returned with their daughter to Antigua.
 Pringle tried to arrange to have Wood manumit Prince, so she would have legal freedom.

-In 1829 Adams Wood refused either to manumit Mary Prince or allow her to be purchased out of his control.
+In 1829, Adams Wood refused either to manumit Mary Prince or allow her to be purchased out of his control.
 His refusal to sell or free her meant that as long as slavery remained legal in Antigua, Prince could not return to her husband and friends without being re-enslaved and submitting to Wood's power.
 After trying to arrange a compromise, the Anti-Slavery Committee proposed to petition Parliament to grant Prince's manumission, but did not succeed.
-At the same time, a bill was introduced to free all slaves from the West Indies in England whose owners had freely brought them there; it did not pass but was an indication of growing anti-slavery sentiment.
+At the same time, a bill was introduced to free all enslaved people from the West Indies in England whose enslavers had freely brought them there; it did not pass but was an indication of growing anti-slavery sentiment.